-Students explore Selby Gardens (or a local ecosystem with epiphytes present).
+Students explore Selby Botanical Gardens (or a local ecosystem that has epiphytes present such as a hammock, pinelands, or scrub).
 While exploring, students take pictures of themselves pointing to or in front of the answer to each question.
-Students then create a final presentation or slideshow that shows the specimens with labels.
+Students then use a photo collage tool or presentation software (such as PowerPoint) to create a final product that shows the answers with labels.

 Instructions:

-- Divide students into teams of 2 or 3 students. - If needed, remind students what an epiphyte is: A plant that grows on another plant but is not parasitic. - 1.
-Read the list of clues - 2.
-Staying in the designated area, find an example of the clue. - 3.
-Take a selfie or group photo with the clue (or point to it), being careful not to disrupt it.
-You may also use the sheet provided to draw your finds if no electronic devices are available. - 4.
-Continue until you have found clues or time is up - 5.
-Students will use a photo collage app or presentation app to create a final product such as a collage or slideshow that shows the pictures with labels explaining the picture. - 6.
-When finished, collect collages by email, upload to a cloud-based system, Airdrop, etc.
+- Divide students into teams of 2 or 3 students. - If needed, remind students what an epiphyte is: A plant that grows on another plant but is not parasitic. - Read the list of clues - 1.
+Staying in the designated area, find an example of the clue. - 2.
+Students take a selfie or group photo with the clue (or point to it), being careful not to disrupt it. - 3.
+Continue until you have found \\\\ clues - 4.
+Once students have collected \\\\\ clues, they will use a photo collage app or presentation app to create a final product such as a collage or slideshow that shows the \\\\ pictures with labels explaining the picture.
+If time is limited, the final collage or presentation could be created back at school. - 5.
+When finished, collect collages by email, upload to cloud-based system, Airdrop, etc.

-Find the following:
+Find the following